 28394 Network Place

 as instructed on the billing statement.
 The sponsoring department or student, as designated on the registration form, will be billed the first day of the course.
 No payment will be accepted prior to billing.
 If payment is sent with registration forms, it will be returned.
 The student's sponsoring fire department is ultimately responsible for the payment of the course fee.

-In order for the students, or their agency, to avoid being billed for the usual course fees, notifications of withdrawal must be received by IFSI no later than 4 weeks prior to the start of the course.
+In order for the students, or their agency, to avoid being billed for the usual course fees, notifications of withdrawal from the student’s Chief or Training Officer must be received by IFSI no later than 4 weeks prior to the start of the course.
 This notification must be in writing.
-Failure to notify the Institute, as noted above, will result in the individual or the requesting department being billed.
+Failure to notify the Institute, as noted above, will; result in the individual or the requesting department being billed.

 At the 4 week point, if the class falls below the minimum needed to hold the class, IFSI reserves the right to cancel the class.